 Nomination & Eligibility Guidelines

 Description of Awards

-The Chancellor’s Awards will recognize the diversity of all ranks of staff members and represent a cross-section of campus responsibility centers and the regional campuses.
+The Chancellor’s Award recognizes the diversity of all ranks of staff members and represent a cross-section of campus responsibility centers and the regional campuses.
 Nominations will be evaluated to identify nominees who have made a significant contribution in one or more of the following areas:

 - Student Impact Award: A staff member whose efforts have helped our students succeed and grow as individuals, contributed to the quality of life for our students, demonstrated consistently excellent customer service, and promoted and supported a culture of diversity and respect on our campuses.

 - Research Support Award: A staff member who has worked to advance the University’s research efforts.